godotengine/godot-docs/getting_started/step_by_step/instancing.rst

 .. image:: img/instancing_ball_moved.png

-Play the game by pressing F5.
+Play the game by pressing F5 (:kbd:`Cmd-B` on macOS).
 You should see it fall.

 Now, we want to create more instances of the Ball node.
 With the ball still selected, press :kbd:`Ctrl-D` (:kbd:`Cmd-D` on macOS) to call the duplicate